|Roberts Space Industries|

 The Future Foundation is a specific division of the company devoted to charitable foundations and grants established after the fall of Messer.
 It awards millions of credits a year to help promote education, fund new research and even provide housing opportunities.

-- Comm-Link:2075 - The Stars Get A Little Closer (Original RSI URL)
+- Comm-Link:2075 - The Stars Get A Little Closer.
+Spectrum Dispatch - Comm-Link

 - Dave Haddock, David Ladyman and Ben Lesnick, Portfolio: Roberts Space Industries, Jump Point, vol. 5, no. 9, pp. 43-46, 2017-09-15.